Meine Liebe Frau Pels

 Cecilia received thank-you letters from her family members in return, in which they asked for help for other people who were also in great distress.
 It soon became apparent that there was a need to send many care packages to many people.
 The thank-you letters also included reports of transports, information about the deaths of mutual friends and acquaintances and descriptions of the overall situation – to the extent that they could be written under the restrictions of censorship.
 Young girls and their educators in an orphanage in Hamburg, from which all but one survivor perished, wrote some of the most unique letters describing their daily life and distress.

 Cecilia understood that something needed to be done beyond her own personal capabilities to cope with the ongoing stream of requests.
-She widened the circle of giving and created a Charity Connection – “Kesher shel chesed”, in which both Jews and non-Jews agreed to be recruited and offer their name in order to send the packages.
-The packages project became a collective project of the female residents of the old age home at “Dyrkob 3”.
+She widened the circle of giving and created a charitable organisation, “Kesher shel chesed”, in which both Jews and non-Jews agreed to be recruited and offer their name in order to send the packages.
+The project became a collective project of the female residents of the old age home at “Dyrkob 3”.

 The cost of sending these many packages was above and beyond the capabilities of the refugee families in Copenhagen, so it was decided that the monies raised at the annual charity handicrafts bazaar would go toward the sending of the packages to Europe, rather than a donation to the yeshivas in Jerusalem.
 In addition to the financial burden of sending so many packages to Germany, the charity project was in effect a violation of German law, which forbade the sending of packages to anybody who was not an immediate relative.
 Due to food shortages, a similar prohibition was legislated by the Danish authorities.

 The heads of the Jewish community, who were reluctant to provoke the wrath of the authorities and feared the outcomes of the women’s activities, expressed their opposition.
-The women on their own however managed to find ways to circumvent the prohibitions and continued to send the food packages to seven occupied countries.
+However, the women managed to find ways to circumvent the prohibitions and continued to send the food packages to seven occupied countries.

 One of the people who joined their effort was the Pels’ daughter Martha who, in the natural order of things, knew many more people in Copenhagen and also spoke the local language.
 Martha took upon herself additional organization, errand running, enlisting the efforts of other people – as well as sending the actual packages.